manticoresoftware/manticoresearch/component-licenses/README.md

 https://xxhash.com/, https://github.com/Cyan4973/xxHash

-Source files: Manticore Search project does not modify of redistribute any source files from this component.
-However, its source files are utilized during the compilation process and become a part of Manticore Search binaries.
+Source files: Manticore Search project uses a modified fork of this component but does not redistribute any of its source files.
+However, these source files are utilized during the compilation process and become part of the Manticore Search binaries.

 Copyright:
 ```